Price: .12 cents to .60 cents per bid

 What are you asking, is a pay-per-bid?
 Well, it’s where every time you place a bid you pay the penny auction site money.
 More simply put, “You Bid, You Pay.”
-Usually the bid amount starts at $0.00 and goes up .01 cent with every bid.
+Usually, the bid amount starts at $0.00 and goes up .01 cent with every bid.
 All the while some kind of countdown clock ticks away.
 The countdown clock resets back to a certain time with each bid placed.
-The last highest bidder wins auction when the clock reaches zero.
-There is no guarantee your going to win anything!
+The last highest bidder wins the auction when the clock reaches zero.
+There is no guarantee you’re going to win anything!
 It’s possible to lose all of the money you placed while bidding.

 How Penny Auctions Make Money

 To understand DealDash, we need to first understand how penny auctions make money in general.
 To the novice penny auction bidder, it seems DealDash is selling merchandise extremely cheap.
 But in reality, this it is not the case.